apache/pulsar/site2/website/blog/2019-02-20-Apache-Pulsar-2-3-0.md

 ###  New Pulsar IO connectors:

-A new batch of connector was added, including MongoDB, Elastic Search, HBase and local files source and sink.
+A new batch of connectors was added, including MongoDB, Elastic Search, HBase and local files source and sink.

-Between them there is also support for doing [Change-Data-Capture](https://en.wikipedia.org/wiki/Change_data_capture) with [Debezium](https://debezium.io/).
+We introduce support for doing [Change-Data-Capture](https://en.wikipedia.org/wiki/Change_data_capture) with [Debezium](https://debezium.io/).
 This allows to record all the update from a database into a Pulsar topic and use it for replication,